 Most dieters are looking for that food to give them a leg up on their weight gain to assist them with weight loss.
 Recently, you may have read a lot about probiotics reducing abdominal symptoms and maybe even helping with reducing your weight.
 You may have even written about dairy and yogurt and that they may even help with weight loss.
 Kefir might be the best of both worlds because it is dairy, yogurt, and a probiotic.

-What is probiotic?
+What is a probiotic?
 Probiotics have become quite popular today.
 Probiotics are live cultures of bacteria or yeast that are good for our gastrointestinal health.
 These products have been found to modulate intestinal microflora and thus influence our digestive processes and metabolism.
-It is conjectured that probiotics may influence the body weight through reducing food intake.
+It is conjectured that probiotics may influence body weight by reducing food intake.

 What is kefir?
 Kefir is a product made from the fermentation of milk.
 It is very similar to yogurt but is fermented longer and thus has less lactose.
 It is made from either cow or goat’s milk.
 The process of making it starts by adding kefir grains to the milk and allowing it to ferment.
 These “kefir grains” are actually live cultures of bacteria and yeast.
 Once the milk starts looking clumpy, it is filtered to remove the grains and clumps.

 Kefir milk is commercially available, and you will likely find it in your local grocery store in the yogurt section.
 Kefir milk has similar nutritional properties to milk.
 It is a good source of protein, but as I said above, it has less lactose.
 It should lead to fewer adverse symptoms such as bloating and diarrhea.